nicknguyen-cs/automl-integration-poc/README.md

 # automl-integration-poc
 # TranslateText Function

 This repository contains a reusable and configurable JavaScript function for translating text using the Google Cloud Translation API.
-The function accepts dynamic inputs for text, source and target languages, model ID, API key, and API endpoint, making it easy to integrate with various projects.
+The function accepts dynamic inputs for text, source and target languages, model ID, OAuth2.0 Token, and API endpoint, making it easy to integrate with various projects.

 ## Prerequisites